nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-D.md

 * *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective OSD dataset, used to define sample groups - the *ISA.zip file is located in the [OSDR](https://osdr.nasa.gov/bio/repo/) under 'Files' -> 'Study Metadata Files')

 * **{OSD-Accession-ID}_amplicon_v{version}_runsheet.csv** (a comma-separated sample metadata file containing sample group information, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)
     > NOTE: if there are multiple valid Amplicon Sequencing assays in the dataset, then multiple runsheets will be generated (1 for each assay).
-The runsheet filenames will also include the value from the "Parameter Value[Library Selection]" column as well as the assay table name in between the OSD Accession ID and the `config_type`.
-For example, for OSD-268, which has both "16S" and "ITS" assays, two files are generated: OSD-268_16S_a_OSD-268_amplicon-sequencing_16s_illumina_amplicon_v1_runsheet.csv and OSD-268_ITS_a_OSD-268_amplicon-sequencing_its_illumina_amplicon_v1_runsheet.csv.
+The runsheet filenames will also include the value from the "Parameter Value[Library Selection]" column before the runsheet version ({OSD-Accession-ID}\_amplicon_{library_selection}_v{version}_runsheet.csv).
+For example, for OSD-268, which has both "16S" and "ITS" assays, two files are generated: OSD-268_amplicon_16S_v2_runsheet.csv and OSD-268_amplicon_ITS_v2_runsheet.csv.

 <br>